 - Proportion of women employees in the whole organisation.

-- Proportion of women in senior executive positions (executive management positions) within the Group.
+- Proportion of women in senior executive positions (executive management positions) within the Group

 - Proportion of women on the Board of the Company.

-- As at 30 September 2013, 57% of the Group's employees were women.
+- As at 30 September 2014, 57% of the Group's employees were women.

-- As at 30 September 2013, 30% of the senior executive positions within the Group were held by women.
+- As at 30 September 2014, 30% of the senior executive positions within the Group were held by women.

-Diversity activities and initiatives
+Diversity and inclusion

 The Accessibility Action Plan 2012-2014